ISCDtoolbox/Commons/README.md

 * cmake (version >= 3.11.4 (>= 2.8 is mandatory) and version >= 3.12 is strongly recommanded)
 * git (version >= 2.17.1)

-Important remark: on the basic installation of Xcode, which is the software Apple imposes you to install from the Apple Store in order to deal with any development tools, the gcc and clang compilers are not the real ones.
+Important remark: if one uses the basic installation of Xcode, which is the software Apple imposes you to install from the Apple Store in order to deal with any development tools, the gcc and clang compilers are not the real ones.
 In fact, they are only symbolic links to the apple clang compiler.
 For user who are really using clang or gcc, the installation of the Commons library should also work in this case (although not currently tested).
+We refer to the previous similar linux section to get details about the associated libraries that need to be linked.

 In order to get the current version of a specific software installed on your computer (or simply to know is such a software is installed), you can type in a command prompt
 ```
 nameOfTheSoftware --version
 ```
 If one of the above software is not installed, you can use your favorite package manager in order to install it.
 We describe now how to do that (if you are not familiar with mac os).
 For example, you can use the homebrew software as follows.
 First, you may have to update the local repository containing the list of available packages.
-This can be done by typing in a prompt command
+This can be done by typing in a command prompt
 ```
 brew update
 ```